Ant-Man and the Wasp: Quantumania: Development

 Reed officially signed on to direct a third Ant-Man film at the start of November 2019.
 Rudd was set to star as Lang, with Lilly and Douglas also returning.
 Filming was scheduled to begin in January 2021 with a likely release date in 2022.
 Reed was hired again, despite Marvel's interest in new filmmakers bringing different takes to their heroes for each film, because executives felt he had "a real grasp on the Ant-Man universe and want[ed] to see him return to wrap up his trilogy".
 Jeff Loveness was hired to write the script for the film during "the early days of Hollywood's shutdown" due to the COVID-19 pandemic, and he had begun working on the screenplay by April 2020.
 At that point, it was no longer clear when production would begin on the film due to the effects of the pandemic on all film productions.
+Chris McKenna, Eric Pearson, Rudd, and Erik Sommers received credit for additional off-screen literary material.
 In August 2020, Reed confirmed that development on the film was continuing during the pandemic.
 He said that Lilly would continue to get equal billing in the film alongside Rudd as she is "a very, very important part" of the partnership between Ant-Man and the Wasp, despite rumors that her role would be reduced following controversial comments about the pandemic.
 Reed added that the story for the film had been "cracked", though "nothing [was] official yet", and said the third film would be a "bigger, more sprawling movie than the first two [with] a very different visual template".
 Reed stated they wanted to further explore the Quantum Realm in the film as a "massive world-building undertaking", and compared its design to electron microscope photography, the Heavy Metal magazine issues of the 1970s and 1980s and his favorite science fiction cover artists such as Jean Giraud for fantastical realism.
 Marvel Studios producer Brian Gay said the film would "feel like a real departure" from the first two Ant-Man films and be a big adventure.
-Fellow Marvel Studios executive Stephen Broussard was producing the film alongside Feige.
+Fellow Marvel Studios executive Stephen Broussard produced the film alongside Feige.